Protect Your Cat and Home From Fleas

 Fleas that stubbornly stick around despite treatment may call for more serious measures.

-- Clear the decks.
+Clear the decks.
 Take all pets and family members out of the house, and then coat carpets and other surfaces with a flea spray.
-Sprays that work the best contain the ingredient methoprene or pyriproxyfen.
+Sprays that work the best have the ingredient methoprene or pyriproxyfen.
 If you’re worried about chemicals in the house, try a natural citrus spray.
 Keep pets, kids, and everyone else away until all surfaces have dried.

 Even in large numbers, fleas are tiny and pretty easy to kill.
 After a few weeks of thorough cleaning, they should stop bugging your cat -- and you.